makevoid/jqueryflickr/README.md

 - look at the url, it will be something like: http://www.flickr.com/photos/makevoid/sets/72157604299605007/
 - the SET_ID is the number in the url! (in my case 72157604299605007)

+you also need to copy "images/fancybox" folder and you may need to edit the images path in "css/fancybox.css"!

 ### configuration: